6 Steps for planning an around-the-world family trip

 You have a maximum number of stops and legs (connecting flights).

 Travel must be completed in the same global direction.
 You can fly east to west or west to east.
 There's some allowance for backtracking through a connecting city, as long as the city is in the same geographic zone.

 Flights can be booked 11 months from your end date.

 There’s a maximum number of miles that you can fly based on the seat class.
 By going to Nepal and French Polynesia, we maxed out our miles, getting the most for our money.

 Children (ages 2 to 11) are charged 75% of the adult fare.

 Yes, a trip like this is expensive.
 We saved for several years, skipping other vacations.
-We also involved the kids in the finances.
-They contributed birthday money and profits from garage sales; we wanted them to be invested.
+I also involved the kids in the finances.
+They contributed birthday money and profits from garage sales; I wanted them to be invested.

 We found traveling in Southeast Asia to be particularly economical.
-In fact, the hotel with the very best service and amenities - Golden Temple Hotel in Siem Reap, Cambodia - was only $70/night!
+In fact, the hotel with the very best service and amenities (better than other 5-star properties that we’ve stayed at) - Golden Temple Hotel in Siem Reap, Cambodia - was only $70/night!
 Read more here.

 5/Develop a day-by-day itinerary

 Developing a detailed itinerary is laborious and time-consuming; however, I never wanted to be wondering where we’d be staying when traveling with my children.
 Also, some of the best attractions and excursions need to be booked months in advance.